nandahkrishna/OldWebsite/_pages/cv.md

   * C++
   * Python
   * Java
+  * MATLAB
 * Web and Android Development
-* Git
-* TensorFlow
-* MATLAB
 * Arduino
 * Raspberry Pi

 Projects
 ======
-* Whack-AR: Dec.
-2018<br>
-  An AR game built using Kotlin for Android, using ARCore and Sceneform at the MLH Local Hack Day 2018.
-Won an award for being a top team at the hackathon

-* Flight Delay Prediction using Machine Learning: Nov.
-2018 - Present<br>
+* Movie Lifetime Prediction: Jan.
+2019 - Present<br>
-  A machine learning based approach to predict flight delay based on various factors
+  Working on movie lifetime prediction using machine learning based on transactional data from a top multiplex in Chennai.

 * Measurement of Wheel Distance and Angles using Images: Aug.
 2018 - Present<br>
-  An industrial project to measure the distance and angles of tilt of a wheel from stereo images, using OpenCV and C++
+  An industrial project to measure the distance and angles of tilt of a wheel from stereo images, using OpenCV and C++.

-* AIko - Natural Language Assistant: Oct.
-2018 - Nov.
+* Flight Delay Prediction using Machine Learning: Nov.
+2018 - Jan.
+2019<br>
+  A machine learning based approach to predict flight delay based on historical flight performance data and weather data.

+* WhacAR: Dec.
 2018<br>
-  A natural language assistant written in Java that can carry out casual conversations, open applications, perform mathematical calculations and retrieve information; also learnt basics of DialogFlow and OpenNLP
+  An AR game built using Kotlin for Android, using ARCore and Sceneform at the MLH Local Hack Day 2018; won an award for being a top team at the hackathon.

 * Pokemon Go on Arduino: Jul.
 2018<br>
-  Developed a simple version of Pokemon Go using Arduino and IMU sensor
+  Developed a simple version of Pokemon Go using Arduino and IMU sensor.

 * brOS - Suite of Applications: Oct.
 2016 - Dec.
 2016<br>
-  A suite of applications coded in C++, developed for the Class 12 Computer Science Project which contains 4 applications (Clock, Calendar, Calculator, Notepad) and 4 games, and a customisable UI; won the Best Project in Computer Science Award
+  A suite of applications coded in C++, developed for the Class 12 Computer Science Project; contains 4 applications (Clock, Calendar, Calculator, Notepad) and 4 games, and a customisable UI; won the Best Project in Computer Science Award.

 Courses
 ======
-* Machine Learning by Stanford University (Coursera): Nov.
+* Machine Learning by Stanford University (Coursera): Dec.
 2018 - Present

 * Python for Data Science by UC San Diego (edX): Oct.
-2018 - Present
+2018 - Dec.
+2018

 * Machine Learning Crash Course by Google AI: Sep.
 2018 - Oct.
 2018

-* University Courses: Python Programming, C Programming, Mathematics - I and II, Discrete Mathematics, Data Structures, Object Oriented Programming, Digital Principles and System Design
+* University Courses: Python Programming, C Programming, Mathematics - I and II, Discrete Mathematics, Probability and Queueing Theory, Data Structures, Object Oriented Programming, Design and Analysis of Algorithms, Digital Principles and System Design, Operating Systems, Computer Architecture, Database Management Systems

-* Embedded Software Development Workshop at SSN: Worked with Arduino and Raspberry Pi, used NodeMCU, IMU, Servo motors and other components; developed an Arduino based version of Pokemon Go

 Achievements
 ======
+* Merit Scholarship for Rank 1 in CSE Department for Semesters 1 & 2

 * Top team at the MLH Local Hack Day 2018 organized by Build2Learn in Chennai

-* Merit Scholarship for Rank 1 in CSE Department for Semesters 1 & 2

 * Honorable Mention in ACM ICPC 2017